Profession Calculators

 What This Calculator Does

-This irrigation water requirement calculator estimates the gallons per acre per day, total seasonal water volume, and peak demand for irrigated crops based on crop type, growing season length, irrigation method efficiency, and rainfall.
-It covers major irrigated crops including corn (22 inches seasonal), soybeans (18 inches), cotton (24 inches), alfalfa (36 inches), and rice (48 inches).
-The tool adjusts gross water application for irrigation system efficiency ranging from 60% for furrow/flood to 95% for subsurface drip, and calculates pumping costs per acre-inch using 2026 energy cost estimates.
+This calculator estimates gallons per acre per day, total seasonal water volume, and peak pumping demand for irrigated crops based on crop type, growing season length, irrigation method efficiency, and effective rainfall.
+It covers corn (22 inches seasonal), soybeans (18 inches), cotton (24 inches), alfalfa (36 inches), and rice (48 inches).
+It adjusts gross water application for system efficiency ranging from 60% for flood irrigation to 95% for subsurface drip.
+The calculator also estimates seasonal pumping costs per acre using 2026 energy pricing and calculates the required pump capacity in gallons per minute (GPM) to meet peak demand.

 The Formula